SpringRoll/Springroll-Seed/README.md

 # Springroll Seed

-Springroll Seed is intended to be used as starting point for games projects.
+SpringRoll Seed is intended to be used as a starting point for games projects.
 It comes bundled with Webpack, Babel, as well as a few other node modules to streamline development.

 ## Setup